Special Feature: Products Sally Recommends

 Originally, conches were long stone receptacles in which the chocolate mass was pounded, often with stone balls and usually for multiple days (!).
 The process takes its name from conch shells, which the receptacles resembled in shape.
 Once mechanization arrived, the chocolate mass was “kneaded” in conches with heavy rollers, which moved back and forth through the chocolate at a regulated speed, making for a far less laborious conching.
 More modern conches are rotary, with mixing blades that work the mass in a longitudinal motion.
 Chocolate undergoing conching begins as a doughy or powdery mass, but ends up as a thick fluid.
 And there are present-day manufacturers who have done away with the conching process altogether, substituting instead an emulsification process that uses a machine resembling an eggbeater.

 For how long is chocolate conched?
 In older equipment, conching periods can range from a few hours up to a few days or longer, and opinions on timing tend to vary widely.
 Some reports indicate that fine-quality chocolate is conched for up to 96 hours, some insist the conching period is as long as five days, and one article maintained that good chocolate is conched for a minimum of one week.
-Most chocolate-makers, however, will tell you that chocolate needs to be conched until it’s done.
+As was informed from Usessaywriters.com experts, most chocolate-makers, however, will tell you that chocolate needs to be conched until it’s done.
 That may seem deliberately vague, but much depends upon what kind of chocolate you’re trying to make, what beans you start with, and many other factors.
 Mott of Grenada Chocolate states that bulk cocoa beans (often a product of West Africa) need less conching (sometimes, very little conching), because the chocolate liquor produced from them needs to be rid of far fewer strong and “off” flavors.
 On the other hand, he says, chocolate mass made from fine-flavored cocoa beans usually requires a good deal of conching to bring out the desired taste in the finished chocolate.
 In any case, modern rotary conches are changing chocolate manufacturing, because they reduce the length of the conching process significantly and can handle enormous quantities of chocolate at one time (in some cases, over 5 tons!), although not all manufacturers will use them.
 It’s important to remember here that longer conching time doesn’t always mean better chocolate; you have to start the process with good ingredients that have been handled properly, and it is possible to overconch chocolate (one source I’ve seen claims that doing so will result in gummy chocolate; others say the chocolate will just taste flat).

 But what does conching accomplish, that it has long been considered so vital a part of chocolate manufacturing?
 That depends upon your source of information.
 It is usually said that conching is important to the flavor development of chocolate.
 Art Pollard, of Amano Chocolate, notes that conching improves the flavor of chocolate by allowing “various volatile flavor components…present in the cocoa bean” to evaporate; these include acetic acid, as well as other acids, by-products of the fermentation of the cocoa bean.
 Pollard states that many of these components are harsh-tasting; once these are allowed to evaporate, the chocolate flavor can more fully express itself.
 It’s also been written that the agitation and aeration taking place during conching help to develop the chocolate flavor, perhaps in a manner suggested by Pollard, who believes that the flavor components of chocolate are infused into the cocoa butter and other ingredients during the conching process.
 Given that chocolate contains at least a few hundred flavor components, not all of which are known or understood well, he may have a point.